 Do not overburden yourself with multiple trades – the simplest trades are usually the best ones.

 Always be aware of carry costs when running positions overnight, or over multiple days.
 Selling a high yield currency incurs higher costs than a lower yielding one.

 A common trading mistake is to look at an oscillator, decide the product is overbought and trade against the prevailing trend, but this is usually a mistake.
-Oscillators and moving averages should be used to complement trend, support and resistance analysis.
+Oscillators and moving averages should be used to complement trends and used in conjunction with other indicators, such as support and resistance levels and Bollinger Bands.

 Trading forex requires you to use leverage in order to gain better exposure to the markets.
 This can be good because you only have to deposit a percentage of the full value of the trade, but while this can increase profits, it can equally increase losses.
 Make sure you use appropriate risk-management tools, such as stop-loss orders.